MerosCrypto/Meros/docs/RPC/Personal.md

 ### `getMnemonic`

-`getMnemonic` replies with the node's Wallet's mnemonic, without its password.
+`getMnemonic` replies with the wallet's mnemonic, without its password.
 The result is a string of the mnemonic.

+### `getMeritHolderKey`

+`getMeritHolderKey` replies with the BLS Private Key of the node's Merit Holder.
+The result is a string of the Private Key.

 ### `getParentPublicKey`